Ali-Elbana/DSA-Exercises/Algorithms/Algo-Notes/2-Algorithms Analysis/1-Introduction.md

 ---
 #### **7. Practical Steps in Algorithm Analysis**

-1. Identify the input size (nn).
+1. Identify the input size (n).
-2. Count the basic operations performed as a function of nn.
+2. Count the basic operations performed as a function of n.
 3. Express the operations in terms of a function.
 4. Analyze the function's domain, range, and limits.
 5. Use asymptotic notation for generalization.